Sustainability and CSR in the supply chain

 KONGSBERG has more than 7,000 suppliers globally, with about half of them being Norwegian.
 As a result, we help to safeguard jobs and build skills, not only in our own operations, but also to a large extent where we use suppliers.
 Our suppliers are an important part of our value creation, and in many cases essential for the KONGSBERG programmes.

-KONGSBERG works in partnership with suppliers in an effort to comply with these principles by:
+KONGSBERG takes a partnership approach to suppliers in an effort to pursue these principles by:

-- Proactively seeking continuous improvement by suppliers in terms of sustainability and CSR.
-If suppliers fail to meet expectations, KONGSBERG's general policy is to encourage improvement rather than to terminate contracts.
+- Proactively seeking continuous improvement on the part of suppliers within the areas covered by the principles.
+If suppliers fail to comply with these standards, KONGSBERG's general policy is to encourage improvement rather than to terminate contracts.

-- Encouraging rather than penalising suppliers who identify non-compliant activities and agree to pursue improvements.
+- Encouraging rather than penalising suppliers who identify activities that do not measure up to these standards, and who agree to pursue improvements.

 - Considering a similar ethical trading standard as a reasonable alternative, if suppliers are already working to achieve similar standards.